Close Modal×

 Sharpen your pencils–it's time for a test!
 After you pass the exam, you have one (1) calendar year to pass the exam, pay any additional fees, and get your real estate appraisal license.
 However, this does not mean that you can appraise independently–yet.
 At this point, you have to find an established appraiser who is can train you.
 Additionally, they cannot have trained three (3) real estate appraiser trainees prior to you.

-8. Apply for a Residential Real Estate Appraiser License
+8. Apply for Your Residential (AL or AR) License

 9. Receive Your Real Estate Appraiser License